 La Joliette : In contrast, next door, La Joliette is one of the coast’s cheapest beach clubs.
 There’s a reason for that, in that it’s not really a club at all, with only a few deckchairs out the front of its rustic café restaurant with plastic chairs and tables.
 However, you have a white sand beach to swim at only yards away and the cafe is wide open to the cool afternoon breeze and the sounds of a Mediterranean summer.
 This is how to do beach clubs on the cheap, and a good place to take the kids.

 Paloma Beach: It’s hard not to have a little skip in your heart when you walk into this place.
 Not only because it is beautiful, which it undoubtedly is, but because it is an institution with history and heart.
-It is named after Paloma Picasso, as the great artist spent a lot of time time here with his family.
-The rustic building has been a beach club since 1948, and has seen generations of the same families return year after year.
+It is named after Paloma Picasso, daughter of the great artist Pablo Picasso who spent a lot of time here with his family.
+The rustic building has been a beach club since 1948 and has seen generations of the same families return year after year.
 Of all clubs on the Riviera, this one, with its odd mix of the laid back and the very sophisticated, and with its staggering view of the Monagesque cliffs rising sheer across the bay, has the most character and must get my vote as the most memorable beach club experience on the Riviera.

 JUAN LES PINS